Chrome extension

 This flow is suitable for both technical and non-technical users.

-For an overview of the availble flows, see: Verify your web pages
+For an overview of the available flows, see: Verify your web pages

 Install the extension